• Skip to primary navigation

 chicken wire mesh

-Before you do anything else, you should first familiarize yourself with the different types of chicken wire fencing that are available to you on the market.
-Each of the fencing types delivers various effects, so you’ll want to think about all of your options before deciding on just one.
+Before you do anything else, you should first familiarize yourself with the different types of chicken wire fencing available to you on the market.
+Each fencing type delivers various effects, so you’ll want to think about all of your options before deciding on just one.

 Perhaps the most common type of fencing for chickens is the chicken wire.
 It’s produced with a thin wire material that has been woven together, and it resembles hexagon shapes in between the wires.
 It tends to be cheaper than other types of fencing since it’s thinner and easier for production companies to produce.
 On the downside, chicken wire fencing doesn’t have any extra coating to protect against rusting from occurring over time.